jbush001/NyuziProcessor/README.md

 8. Optional: Java (J2SE 6+) for visualizer app
 9. Optional: [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files

+### Linux
 On Linux, these can be installed using the built-in package manager (apt-get, yum, etc).
 Here is the command line for Ubuntu:

     sudo apt-get install gcc g++ python emacs openjdk-7-jdk gtkwave imagemagick libsdl2-dev

 Some package managers do have verilator, but the version is pretty old.
-Bug fixes in the most recent version are necessary for this to run correctly, so you will probably need to build it manually.
+Bug fixes in more recent versions are necessary for this to run correctly, so you may need to build it manually (typing `verilator --version` will indicate if your version is correct)

+### MacOS
 MacOS should have python by default.
 You will need to install XCode from the App Store to get the host compiler.
 To install the remaining packages, I would recommend a package manager like MacPorts.
 The command line for that would be:

     sudo port install imagemagick libsdl2

+### Windows
-I have not tested this under Windows.
+I have not tested this on Windows.
+Many of the libraries are already cross platform, so it should theoretically be possible.

 ## Building and running